mkdocs/mkdocs/docs/user-guide/custom-themes.md

 made up of a `location` (URL), a `title`, and `text` which can be used to create a search index and/or display search results.

-If present, the `index` object contains a pre-built index which should load much faster than building the index in the browser on each page load.
-Note that the pre-built index is only created if the necessary dependencies (node.js) are available when `mkdocs build` is run.
-Any failures are ignored silently with the expectation that the index can be built in the browser.
+If present, the `index` object contains a pre-built index which offers performance improvements for larger sites.
+Note that the pre-built index is only created if the user explicitly enables the [prebuild_index] config option.
+Themes should expect the index to not be present, but can choose to use the index when it is available.
 The `index` object was new in MkDocs version *1.0*.

 [Jinja2 template]: http://jinja.pocoo.org/docs/dev/
 [built-in themes]: https://github.com/mkdocs/mkdocs/tree/master/mkdocs/themes
 [theme's configuration file]: #theme-configuration
 [lunr.js]: http://lunrjs.com/
 [site_dir]: configuration.md#site_dir
+[prebuild_index]: configuration.md#prebuild_index

 ## Packaging Themes